Stove: Etymology

+Old English had a word stofa, meaning a hot-air bath or sweating room.
+However, this usage did not survive, and the word was taken newly from Middle Low German or Middle Dutch in the 15th or 16th century, later meaning any room heated with a furnace.
+By the 17th century it had come to mean a heated box such as an oven, and by the 18th century could mean an open fireplace.

 History

 Versions prior

 Cooking was performed over an open fire since nearly two million years ago.
 It is uncertain how fires were started at these times; some hypotheses include the removal of burning branches from wildfires, spark generation through hitting rocks, or accidental lighting through the chipping of stone tools.
 During the Paleolithic era, approximately 200,000 to 40,000 years ago, primitive hearths were constructed, with stones arranged in a circle shape.
 Human homes centered around these hearths for warmth and food.
 Open fires were quite effective; most fires are 30% efficient on average, and heat is distributed positively, with no heat being lost into the body of a stove.
 An estimated three million people still cook their food today over open fires.

 Pottery and other cooking vessels were later placed on open fire; eventually, setting the vessel on a support, such as a base of three stones, resulted in a stove.
 The three-stone stove is still widely used around the world.
 In some areas it developed into a U-shaped dried mud or brick enclosure with the opening in the front for fuel and air, sometimes with a second smaller hole at the rear.